On June 5, 2018, Envato’s subscription service, Envato Elements, introduced video as a category.

 It’s fun, right?

 I’m very glad with how it turned out.
 But, it should be noted, videos like this, although short, can take a lot of work.
 And, although the final result may be exciting, the process making it a reality sometimes isn’t.
+You can learn more about the typical video production process in our Video Marketing Guide.

 Making this video, however, was relatively straightforward.
 Here’s a little insight into how I did it, and how my subscription to Envato Elements made it incredibly easy.